A dry, healthy home starts here.

 Before repairing drywall damage and/or replacing affected wood, you should address the moisture problem that is keeping dry rot alive.

 Remove all sources of standing water, and install a waterproofing system if the space is flooded.
-Install a powerful, self-draining, Energy Star Rated dehumidifier to maintain the dry environment.
+Install a powerful, self-draining, energy efficient dehumidifier to maintain the dry environment.
 If you're repairing a moldy crawl space, encapsulate the area with vent covers, and airtight door, and a crawl space liner.

 If these steps are not taken before the repairs are made, the conditions may be right for dry rot to begin growing again on the newly replaced wood.

 At Basement Systems, we specialize in creating healthy, well-maintained crawl space environments.
 Our complete crawl space system will keep your crawl space dry and energy efficient, helping you to control mold, rot, humidity, and mildew within the space.
 We also perform structural repairs to crawl spaces, and many of our experts offer services in repairing and replacing rot-damaged wood.

 Our warrantied systems have been successfully installed in hundreds of thousands of homes worldwide!
 To schedule a free, no-obligation crawl space repair estimate to find out how we can help you, contact us by phone or e-mail today!

 There's a authorized Basement Systems Dealer in your neighborhood!
 Our locally owned and operated contractors operate throughout Canada and the United States.
 We're standing by to help you!